-INSTRUCTOR: Janice Wiens E-MAIL: jwiens@yukonu.ca

-Phone: 668.8846

-Class: Thursday, 1:00 - 4:00 in A2101 except for October 13 when we will be in A2712

-Lab: Friday, 1:00 - 4:00.
-Practice rooms TBD

-Office hours: Thursday 4:00 - 5:00
+INSTRUCTOR: Janice Wiens E-MAIL: jwiens@yukonu.ca Phone: 668-8846 Class: Thursday, 1:00 - 4:00 Lab: Friday, 1:00 - 4:00 Office hours: Thursday, 4:00 - 5:00

 COURSE DESCRIPTION

 This course specifically focuses on the development of skills necessary for competent social work communication in a variety of social work roles and settings.
 An introduction to communication theory is provided with an emphasis on skill development for students.
 Role plays and recorded sessions are required.